 The proposed development of a medium to high residential development on Erf 2074 requires a number of approvals to be in place prior to the start of construction.
 Two plans have been proposed for this development.
 Alternative layout 1 had a density of 250 units / 5 ha and is not considered further.
-Alternative Layout 2 is assessed; recommendations and mitigations on this layout will inform alternative layout 3.
+Alternative Layout 2 (228 units) is assessed; recommendations and mitigations on this layout will inform the final site development plans (SDPs).